 - To close the gap in attainment for PP pupils in all subjects

 - To maintain high expectations and standards for all PP pupils

 - To ensure that all pupils are given the same opportunities to develop their potential and participate in activities in and outside school

-Broadly we will use our money to employ extra teachers and teaching assistants to support children in class, in small groups and one-to-one.
+Broadly we will use our money to employ extra teachers to support children in class, in small groups and one-to-one.
 The aim is to ensure children make strong progress in reading, writing and maths and catch up with their peers.
-There is also a programme of support for pupils with emotional and behavioral difficulties who receive help from our learning mentor.
+There is also a programme of support for pupils with emotional and behavioural difficulties who receive help from our learning mentor.
 The school also invests a significant amount of additional money each term to support PP pupils.